Optimization Dashboard (K8s)

 • Memory Limits

-• Shows waste per namespace based on the difference between requested and used resources at a pod level (CPU & memory).
+• Shows waste per namespace and node based on the difference between requested and used resources.

 • Clicking a namespace provides pod-level details (requests, usage-related efficiency/waste, and cost impact).